jja4/proxima-platform/README.md

-# Constellaration ML Training Platform
+# Proxima Fusion ML Training Platform

 Production-grade platform for distributed ML training on GCP with Kubernetes and Ray.